-Finding the motivation to stick with freelancing is one of the most common topics my freelance coaching clients bring up.
+Finding the motivation to stick with freelancing when the going gets tough — especially during a global pandemic when business might be slow — is one of the most common topics my freelance coaching clients bring up.
 I totally get it.
-Whether your motivation is waning because you aren’t hearing back from editors on your pitches, or, because you’re so busy but don’t feel like you’re making enough money that you can sustain yourself, it’s easy to get caught in this trap.
+Whether your motivation is waning because you aren’t hearing back from editors on your pitches, editorial budgets have been temporarily slashed, or, because you’re extremely overworked but don’t feel like you’re making enough money that you can sustain yourself, it’s easy to get caught in this trap.

 That’s why I ask clients about their goals when they say they’re struggling with motivation.

 If you don’t have short-term and long-term goals for your freelance career and revisit them occasionally, you’ll find yourself in December exhausted from running on the hamster wheel.
 Maybe you’ll even feel disappointed because you didn’t reach the goals you set at the beginning of the year.
 (Here’s how to set goals if you haven’t already.)

 Do you have an idea of where you want to be with freelancing in five years?
 If you want to be working for yourself, from home, you need to think about what that requires.
 Do you want to make six figures freelancing this year or next?
 Have you thought about the skills you’ll need to put into practice to get there?
 If you plan to leave your full-time job (with health benefits and a retirement plan) to work for yourself, you’ll need to set a salary goal that’s about 25% higher than you’re making right now in order to make about the same money working for yourself.
 Here are six money decisions I encourage you to think about before going full-time freelance.